Cartographic creations – Refine symbology

 3. For Input Features, choose IceExtent_Overlap.
 For Value field, choose COUNT_.

-This will ensure that the cell values of the raster will match the values in the COUNT_ field.
+This value field will ensure that the cell values of the raster match the values in the COUNT_ field, the field you used to symbolize the layer.
 If you choose a different field, you won't be able to match the symbology properly.

 4. For Output Raster Dataset, type IceExtent_Raster.
 For Cellsize, type 2000.